white-whistle/BackHome/readme.md

 <p><img src="https://github.com/white-whistle/BackHome/blob/main/raw/turtle_plot.png?raw=true" /></p>

 You ask the turtles about privacy, they say that if you have a deed for turtle land, only you would be able to enter that land.
-You manage to convice a turtle to give you his deed by giving him a golden pizza slice.
+You manage to convince a turtle to give you his deed by giving him a golden pizza slice.
 <p><img src="https://github.com/white-whistle/BackHome/blob/main/raw/golden_bait_tooltip.png?raw=true" /></p>
 <p><img src="https://github.com/white-whistle/BackHome/blob/main/raw/golden_pizza_fishing.gif?raw=true" /></p>